kmaaallen/simon-game/README.md

 The start button is a simple click button - this is only used to trigger the game start and so does not need a toggle.
 The strict mode and power toggle switches are to the left with a red background when off and to the right with a green background when active.
 This is so the player knows whether the power is on and whether the game is in strict mode or not.
+These toggles move off the game board on smaller screen sizes so text and display are still readable for the player.

 ### Features Left to Implement